7mind/metaprogramming-acid-test/README.md

 **Legend:**
 - ✅ - Complete working implementation
 - ⚠️ - Partial implementation (relies on conventions, has limitations, or uses workarounds)
+- ❓ - Implementation possible and pending
-- ❌ - Not implemented or likely impossible
+- ❌ - Likely impossible to implement
 - Links point to implementation directories

 **Notes:**